 What is Mail Fraud?

-If you’ve ever seen a US Postal Service police car and wondered what USPS police officers investigate one of the most common offenses the United States Postal Inspection Service investigates is Mail Fraud.
+Have you ever seen a U.S. Postal Service police car and wondered what USPS police officers investigate?
+One of the most common offenses investigated by the United States Postal Inspection Service is mail fraud.
 Drug charges are a close second.

 Elements of Mail Fraud